imagej/imagej.github.io/pages/Multiview-Reconstruction.md

 The integration of the **Multiview Reconstruction** and the [BigDataViewer](BigDataViewer "wikilink") is available through the Fiji Updater.
-Simply update Fiji and the Multiview-Reconstruction pipeline will be available under ''.
-The source code is available , please also report feature requests & bugs there.
+Simply update Fiji and the Multiview-Reconstruction pipeline will be available under '{% include bc content="Plugins | Multiview Reconstruction | Multiview Reconstruction Application" %}'.
+The source code is available {% include GitHub content="org=bigdataviewer|repo=SPIM\_Registration" %}, please also report feature requests & bugs there.

 To enable GPU hardware accelerated processing, you might want to